-After half term we start our geography topic in Nordic Noir.
+After half term Year 3 will begin the geography topic Nordic Noir.
 After learning about the UK and other European locations, we focus on the country of Norway.
-We will look at the Scandinavian tundra region and learn about the people and animals that live there.
+They will look at the Scandinavian tundra region and learn about the people and animals that live there.

 Spring Term Curriculum